 If you’re tired of waiting in long lines in the bank or just want to do without the hassle of depositing checks through the ATM, there’s no better time to embrace the electronic check deposit option.
 Here’s a closer look at what this has to offer.

-What is an Electronic Check Deposit?
+What Is an Electronic Check Deposit?

 The check can be deposited with the help of a mobile device, such as a smartphone or tablet, and the help of the Internet and the device’s camera.
-This check deposit works by leveraging remote deposit capture technology.

-As users capture an image of their check, the respective bank produces a digital copy which they will use to process the deposit, obtain the money from the writer of the check, and place the money in your respective account.
+As users capture an image of their check, the respective bank produces a digital copy which they will use to process the deposit, obtain the money from the writer of the check, and place the money in their respective account.

 This will typically show up on the account on the same day or within the next banking day.